-We need to teach our children to love their sensitivity from a young age — and to not grow up feeling broken.
+We need to teach our children to love and embrace their sensitivity from a young age — and not to grow up feeling broken.

 Highly sensitive children (HSCs) have a special set of gifts.
 Unfortunately, many people still see high sensitivity as a weakness.

 As someone who was once a highly sensitive child and is now a highly sensitive person (HSP), I remember my eyes burning under the too-bright fluorescent lights in school.
 The constricting feeling of jeans filled me with panic, so I wore leggings until I was a teen.
 (Maybe I became a yoga teacher just so I could wear leggings instead of business attire.)
 I still complain about seams in my underwear and even wrote a song about it.

 I know what it’s like to feel profound empathy toward my family and emotional overwhelm about global injustices.
 And as I sit here writing, I’m processing so much in this active mind of mine that it’s hard to write coherent thoughts.

 I used to feel like there was something wrong with me.
 That I was somehow broken because “little” things bothered me, and I had strong emotional reactions to violence or beauty when the people around me didn’t.
 Now I know that what I just described is all simply related to the gift of high sensitivity — even if it doesn’t always feel that way.

 (Are you a highly sensitive person?
 Here are 21 signs that you’re an HSP.)